 We are a law firm with a practice restricted to property tax and assessment matters.
 We assist property owners throughout Ontario obtain fair and equitable property tax assessments.
 Our legal professionals are ready to start reducing your taxes today.

 We provide a free professional service to review any MPAC assessed value.

 This service includes verifying the accuracy of MPAC data, and comparing the assessment with open-market sales which occurred during the relevant period.
 We also take into consideration any unique characteristics of the property.
 Finally, we also consider the more subtle issue of equity with similar property in the vicinity.

 Pay absolutely nothing unless we generate tax savings for you.
-If we generate tax savings, we charge a fee equal to 35% of the tax savings amount, plus HST.
+If we generate tax savings, we charge a fee equal to 50% of the tax savings amount, plus HST.
 If there are no tax savings, there is no fee payable.
-Its really that simple.

 For over 25 years, we have been successfully challenging assessed values determined by MPAC.

 The first step in the review process is to file a Request for Reconsideration with MPAC.
 If a satisfactory resolution cannot be reached, an appeal can be filed with the Assessment Review Board (ARB).

 We have acted in litigation involving all property types, including office buildings, shopping centres, development land, contaminated sites, industrial and multi-residential properties.